Digital Nomad Life in Phnom Penh, Cambodia

 What residency documents or visas did I need if I will be in Phnom Penh for a while?

 "If you plan to stay in Phnom Penh for an extended period, you will need a valid passport with at least six months of validity remaining.
 You will also need a visa.
 For long-term stays, you should apply for an Ordinary Visa (E class), which can be extended indefinitely.
 Upon arrival in Cambodia, you can obtain a visa on arrival, but it's recommended to apply for an E-visa online before your trip.
 The E-visa is valid for 30 days and can be extended once you are in Cambodia.
 If you plan to work in Cambodia, you will need a work permit in addition to your visa.
 The work permit is issued by the Ministry of Labor and Vocational Training.
 It's important to note that overstaying your visa is a serious offense in Cambodia, and you can be fined or detained for it.
 Therefore, make sure to extend your visa on time.
-Lastly, always keep copies of your passport, visa, and work permit (if applicable) with you at all times, as local authorities may request to see them," explained one expat living in Phnom Penh, Cambodia.
+Lastly, always keep copies of your passport, visa, and work permit (if applicable) with you at all times, as local authorities may request to see them," remarked one foreigner who made the move to Phnom Penh.

 What cultural blunders should I try to avoid making in Phnom Penh?